Parisian picnic pops up at Place des Vosges

-PARIS (Reuters) - Leave it to the Parisians to organize the most sophisticated - and gastronomic - flash mobs.
+PARIS, June 14 (Reuters) - Leave it to the Parisians to organise the most sophisticated - and gastronomic - flash mobs.

 Thousands of locals gathered in the city’s Place des Vosges on Thursday night for an impromptu open-air dinner, dressed head to toe in white and bringing with them white tablecloths, glassware and other finery.